Governed Agent Access Layer · v0.3.0

 MCP servers

-Upsert entries into each agent's native JSON.
+Upsert entries into each agent's native config.
 Non-destructive.
 Your own entries are preserved.

 Why trust it